-Leeds Safeguarding Children Partnership Guidance on Criminal Exploitation and County Lines is here iv.
+Leeds Safeguarding Children Partnership Guidance on Criminal Exploitation and County Lines is here.

+iv.
 Modern Slavery and the National Referral Mechanism:

 Whitkirk Primary School recognises that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour, it can include sexual exploitation and the removal of organs.
 Trafficking is where children and young people are tricked, forced, or persuaded to be moved or transported and then exploited, forced to work or sold.
 Children are trafficked for sexual and criminal exploitation, benefit fraud, forced marriage, domestic slavery, forced labour, committing crime like theft, county lines.
 School will consider whether a referral to the National Referral Mechanism (NRM) should be undertaken to safeguard that child and/or other children.
-National NRM guidance available <a href="https://example.com/here-example.com/he v.
+National NRM guidance available here.

+v.
 Extremism